 - Reluctance to move

-Knowing how to remove a tick from a cat or dog is important for all pet owners to learn.
-(Using tweezers, grasp the tick and pull firmly and steadily until it releases and comes all the way out, ensuring that you've removed the head.
+Knowing how to remove a tick from a cat or dog is vital for all pet owners to learn.
+Using tweezers, grasp the tick and pull firmly and steadily until it releases and comes all the way out, ensuring that you've removed the head.
 Drop the tick in rubbing alcohol to kill it, and thoroughly clean and disinfect the bite area.